jmcwhirter/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 This is asking our deployed model how likely a unicorn traveling a distance of 30, burning 1500 magic points in the weather conditions = "TMAX": 333, "TMIN": 300, "PRCP": 100 (PRCP = Precipitation (tenths of mm), TMAX = Maximum temperature (tenths of degrees C), and TMIN = Minimum temperature (tenths of degrees C)).

-The decimal returned from our API is actually a decimal representation of the liklihood that a unicorn experiencing the conditions in the CURL command is going to require service.
+The decimal returned from our API is actually a decimal representation of the likelihood that a unicorn experiencing the conditions in the CURL command is going to require service.

 ### Now What?
 Let's recap - you've put together a pipeline, that: